There are lots to see and do when you study at our London centre

 Explore the Royal Borough of Greenwich and Central London

-View our most recent Social Programme to see lots of fun things that you can see and so this month in London!
+View one of our Social Programme timetables to see what some of our students can do in London!

 - Things to do